 So you turned 40 earlier this year.
 Was that something you were uneasy with?
 Was it something you looked forward to?

 I don’t feel 40.
-I don’t even know where it came from.
-I just, I have no idea how I got to 40.
-I just don’t feel it.
+I don’t even know where it came from and I have no idea how I got to 40.
+Nor do I feel it.
 I guess 40 is the new 30; I don’t know if there’s truth to that.
 But it sneaked up on me.
 I didn’t have a big celebration for my 40th because I just didn’t feel it.
 So I was excited, but not to the extreme of hey, it’s my four-oh.
 That was just another birthday.

 Tell me about your passion for fast cars.

 So as an engineer, we talked about hot girls or we talked about hot cars.
 And so I thought, Well, let’s talk about hot cars.
 So I just had a hobby with cars.
 We’d be talking about them all the time, about the new cars.
 I just love it.
 I love the adrenaline of driving fast, expensive cars.